AndriiShkelebei/ecommerce-powerbi-dashboard/README.md

 1. Open `ecommerce_dashboard.pbix` in Power BI Desktop
 2. Connect to your PostgreSQL database (or use imported data)
-3. Interact with slicers and visuals
+3. Interact with slicers, filters, and tooltips

 ---

+## 📌 Notes

+This project demonstrates a full analytics workflow: from SQL data modeling to interactive BI dashboard development.

+---

-## 📬 Author
+## 👤 Author

 Andrii Shkelebei
-Aspiring Data Analyst focused on SQL and Business Intelligence
+Aspiring Data Analyst focused on SQL, Power BI, and Business Intelligence